jquery/learn.jquery.com/CONTRIBUTING.md

   - Lists:
     - Use bulleted lists when necessary to share a series of five or more points.
     - Use numbered lists only when providing step-by-step instruction - note that this should be avoided.
-    - Use a period at the end of each list item.
+    - Use a period at the end of each ordered list item, and a period or comma at the end of an unordered list item.

 #### Spelling